 Where do you get your stories?

 Books.
 First we decide on a theme for a show, like "American Folk tales" or "Serendipity Stories".
-Then we go to the library, and hit the folk tale section and read.
+Then we go to the library, and hit the folktale section and read.
+As we tell our audiences at libraries the secret is the 398.2 section of the library.
 Dennis is the company's playwright.
-He spends about 2 months researching and writing each 15 minute story.
-He also uses a book called "Motif Index to Folk tales" for story ideas and themes.
+He spends about 2 months researching and writing each story.
+Sometimes, he also uses a book called "Motif Index to Folk tales" for story ideas and themes.